SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Recruits coming at different times.
 (90% of your recruits won't come sharply at their slot time.)
 - Debates going on for varying lengths of time.
 - Sorting out a lot of aspects like guiding confused people to the basement, clarifying doubts, dividing people into batches, etc.
-- Sometimes you'll have too many people for a debate, and sometimes you'll have too less.
+- Sometimes you'll have too many people for a debate, and sometimes you'll have too few.
 Having fixed people for fixed slots won't work because a lot of people won't show up.
 - A lot of people would end up missing their slot entirely.

 Being dynamic is the way to go.
 The super early people can go to moderator number one.
 The bulk of people who show up can be handled by the other moderators you have.
 As people continue to show up, hopefully the early moderators also get freed up in time to handle these people.